Pakistan Medical and Dental Council: Registration

 All medical and dental practitioners and students are required to register with the commission to legally practice medicine and dentistry in Pakistan.
 The guidelines for registration are outlined under Chapter IX, Pakistan Registration of Medical and Dental Practitioners Regulations, 2008.

 Criticism

 Several corruption allegations and scandals have been associated with the previous council (PMC).
 In particular, irregularities in the registration of medical and dental colleges and allegations of wrongdoing in the accreditation of doctors have also been leveled in judicial probes of the council's affairs.
 A judicial commission was set up under a court order after allegations of embezzlement in the registration of private medical and dental colleges surfaced in 2013.
 The commission was headed by the former Lahore High Court judge Shabbar Raza Rizvi.

+The disparity in the issuance of PMDC licenses raises significant concerns about fairness and transparency in the licensing process.
+The students completed my MS Orthopedics in 2024 from Khawaja Muhammad Safdar Medical College, Sialkot, a degree recognized and affiliated with the University of Health Sciences.
+Despite fulfilling all academic and training requirements, the students have yet to receive my permanent PMDC license.
+On the other hand, some of their colleagues (Yasir Iqbal PMDC no. 81910-P and Muneeb Ur Rehman Cheema PMDC # 69018-P), who also trained in the same institution and department, were granted their PMDC numbers in 2024 after completing their FCPS (not MS).
+This inconsistency appears to stem from the PMDC's lack of evaluation visits to the institution.
+It is unjustifiable that this oversight penalizes some graduates while favoring others, perpetuating a system of double standards.
+This agency did also unjust behaviour with the first Pakistani female orthopedic surgeon, even after completing her degree, the agency did not issue PMDC license.
+This will promote fairness, eliminate bias, and uphold the professional integrity of the medical fraternity.

+The MS Orthopedics degree, awarded by the University of Health Sciences, has been fully attested by the Higher Education Commission (HEC), affirming its authenticity and validity.
+This attestation certifies that this qualification meets international standards and allows one to pursue a medical career worldwide, subject to fulfilling additional country-specific requirements.
+However, in their own country, Pakistan, the graduate are unable to practice as an MS Orthopedic Surgeon due to the lack of a PMDC license.
+This predicament stems not from any deficiency in the credentials but from systemic issues such as inadequate documentation, lack of oversight, or maladministration by PMDC or Khawaja Muhammad Safdar Medical College.
+It is unjust to penalize students for administrative shortcomings beyond their control.

-Representatives of various medical organizations have expressed their concerns regarding PMC that it will give autonomy to private medical colleges for fixing their fees, thus increasing the burden on students.
+Representatives of various medical organisations have expressed their concerns regarding PMC that it will give autonomy to private medical colleges for fixing their fees, thus increasing the burden on students.